KINILANI/KINILANI/README.md

 just call me marina or ramona , i pref marina.

-i use any pronouns and am a demigirl, also asexual and pansexual.
+i use any pronouns and am a nonbinary, also asexual and likely gay.... shrugs.

 i am a minor, and dont be weird or sexual, im asexual and have a partner (IM NOT AN EDATER BTW IK HIM IRL 4 THE MOST PART..) 😭